Thanthephong/ComSciUnit2/README.md

 arduino set, and it is even easier because we can refer to the tinkercad circuit and do everything the same.
 In the end, it is a very useful and convenient program.

 **Usability and HCD***
 Usability is according to Techopedia [1] the degree of ease with which a product can be used to achieve their goals.
 Elegance, clarity, intuitive.
+Usability assesses the level of difficulty involved in using a user interface

 Human-centered design [also Human-centred design, as used in ISO standards] is an approach to problem solving, commonly used in design and management frameworks that develops solutions to problems by involving the human perspective in all steps of the problem-solving process [2]

 [1] “Usability retrieved from https://www.techopedia.com/definition/4919/usability ( 25 Nov 2019 )